david672orford/PPR/www/README.txt

  Connecting
 ==========================================================================

-As you may have noticed while reading the previous session, ppr-httpd listens for connexions on port 15010.
+As you may have noticed while reading the previous session, connexions for ppr-httpd are accepted on port 15010.
 If the browser is running on the same machine as PPR, enter this URL to connect to the PPR web interface:

 	http://localhost:15010